coding-for-reproducible-research/UoE-workshop-template/README.md

 ## Acknowledgements

 This repository is adapted from the [UKRN workshop template](https://github.com/UKRN-Open-Research/open-code-workshop-template) which itself was adapted from [The Carpentries' template](https://github.com/carpentries/workshop-template) for creating websites for workshops.

+This template was developed with help from this [tutorial](https://github.com/evanwill/go-go-ghpages).